loutus/CrossChainNFT/README.md

 FUNCTIONS

-* transferCrossChainRequest(contAddr, tokenId, from, to, targetChainId )
+* requestTransferCrossChain(contAddr, tokenId, from, to, targetChainId )
 * wReturnCrossChainRequest(wTokenId, to)

 EVENTS